canro91/canro91.github.io/_posts/2024-11-21-PutYourFingerprint.md

 ---
 layout: post
-title: "Put Your Fingerprint on Something Every Day"
+title: "A Simple Way to Start Your Creative Journey?
+Put Your Fingerprint on Something Every Day"
 tags: misc
 ---